 Apprenticeships are work-based training programmes that are designed so that you can train for specific job roles.
 Apprenticeships allow you to learn new skills and get a qualification without going back into full time education.

-Because you are working you are also earning a wage.
-Apprentices are paid a minimum of £4.81 per hour (2022-23 rate) in their first year and the national minimum wage in their second year (if they are over 19).
+Because you are working you are also earning a salary.
 Plus, you’ll get paid annual leave and other staff benefits.

 As they are linked to your job your employer covers the cost of training, so you don’t have to take out a student loan.